CiscoDevNet/terraform-provider-mso/website/docs/r/tenant_policies_route_map_policy_multicast.html.markdown

 # mso_tenant_policies_route_map_policy_multicast #

 Manages Route Map Policies for Multicast on Cisco Nexus Dashboard Orchestrator (NDO).
+This resource is supported in NDO v4.4(1) or higher.

 ## GUI Information ##